 Translocation has become a reliable conservation tool for establishing, reestablishing, or augmenting existing populations.
 The ultimate goal of translocation is to increase population abundance and reduce the risk of local population extinction; its efficacy, however, is predicated on site fidelity, survival, and then reproduction of the individuals being released to confer genetic and demographic benefits.

 The Game Bird Program is a leading authority on bobwhite translocation, publishing more peer-reviewed articles on the topic than anyone else in the country.
 When the quality of habitat is good to high and when the property size is large enough to hold the birds, translocation is greatly successful as a restoration tool.
 But, translocation is not a panacea for population recovery and has limitations.
-A goal of Dr. Terhune’s Lab is to conduct research to help refine translocation and reintroduction science such that the side boards of its success are known, and responsible stewardship of a limited bobwhite resource is realized, maximizing population recovery.
+A goal of the Game Bird Lab is to conduct research to help refine translocation and reintroduction science such that the side boards of its success are known, and responsible stewardship of a limited bobwhite resource is realized, maximizing population recovery.

 Recent Game Bird Program Publications

 Terhune, T. M., S. D. Wellendorf, and W. E. Palmer.
 Estimates of Northern Bobwhite Chick Survival and Impacts of Weather in the Southeast.
 In Revision.
 Journal of Wildlife Management.